kojokwakye/etch-a-sketch/README.md

 # [ETCH-A-SKETCH ](https://kojokwakye.github.io/etch-a-sketch/)

 A browser version of something between a sketchpad and an etch-a-sketch.
-this program allows users to draw on the grid using a chosen color or random RGB colors, as well as erasing and resetting the drawing when needed.
+This program allows users to draw on the grid using a chosen color or random RGB colors, as well as erasing and resetting the drawing when needed.

 ## SCREENSHOT

----

 ![demo](media/Screenshot%20from%202023-07-01%2016-39-28.png)

 ## MANUAL

----

 The Etch-a-Sketch program is a browser application that allows users to draw on a grid using different colors.
 Here's a summary of its functionality: